 WordPress has revolutionized the way people connect with their target audience online.
 What began as a blog platform, WordPress has become the main consumer to brand point of entry.
 This makes leveraging WordPress to maximize your content marketing efforts a must.

-There is no limit to what a website developer, SEO, blogger, and most importantly, content marketer can do on WordPress.
-From plugins to ecommerce, the value of a powerful user experience via this website platform is unprecedented.
+There is no limit to what a website developer, SEO, blogger, and most importantly, a content marketer can do on WordPress.
+From plugins to e-commerce, the value of powerful user experience via this website platform is unprecedented.

 However, many businesses are not using all of the assets that they have.
 Let’s take a closer look at how you can take your site to the next level with the following WordPress Hacks.

 1. Improve Content Rankings with SEO

 Search engine optimization is a must.
 From keyword usage to readability, your content needs to compel users to keep engaging with your website, as well as compelling search engines to rank it.

 How do you do this effectively without hiring an SEO?
 WordPress plugins!
 Plugins like All in One SEO Pack and Yoast have made it very easy to post content that provides an excellent user experience.
 These SEO plugins make Google happy too.

 There are definitely other caveats of SEO that you’ll need to explore down the road.
 But for starters, plugins fit the bill for higher SERP rankings.

 As a content marketer or business owner, your job of tweaking your website for the best possible results (ROI) is never over.
 But how do you know if your content marketing efforts are working?
 Heat maps and A/B testing.

 There are a number of online tools you can employ to make sure your website is delivering your message and converting effectively.
 Have you ever wondered how your audience is interacting with your site?